A Man Could Get Killed

 A Man Could Get Killed is a 1966 American adventure comedy film directed by Ronald Neame and Cliff Owen, shot on various locations in Portugal and starring James Garner, Melina Mercouri, Sandra Dee, Anthony Franciosa, and Robert Coote.
-Filmed scenes with Jenny Agutter, then 14, did not appear in the final cut.

-The screenplay was written by Richard L. Breen, and T. E. B. Clarke and David E. Walker based on Walker's novel 'Diamonds for Moscow' (American title 'Diamonds for Danger') published in 1956.
+The screenplay was written by Richard L. Breen, and T. E. B. Clarke and David E. Walker based on Walker's novel Diamonds for Moscow (American title Diamonds for Danger), published in 1956.
 The film introduced the melody of "Strangers in the Night" by German composer Bert Kaempfert, which won the Golden Globe Award for "Best Original Song in a Motion Picture" of 1967.

 Plot

 A search is on for stolen diamonds and a government agent has been killed trying to recover them.
 When an unsuspecting William Beddoes arrives in Lisbon on behalf of an American bank, he is mistaken for the dead agent's replacement.

 Hatton-Jones of the British embassy comes to Beddoes' aid.
 Also taking an interest is Aurora Celeste, the dead man's lover, as well as Steve Antonio, a smuggler, who is being pursued by Amy Franklin (a woman who, as a young girl, had a crush on him).